-Following Walsh's [1997] analysis of depth-bounded discrepancy search, we will estimate the number of leaves that each algorithm must examine before finding a goal using empirical measurements over lazily (but deterministically) generated random trees.
-To provide a leaf cost measure for adaptive probing, we continue the analogy with constraint satisfaction problems that motivated the model and define the leaf cost to be the number of bad nodes in the path from the root.
-(If we were able to detect failures before reaching a leaf, this would be the depth remaining below the prune.)
-The results presented below are for trees of depth 100 in which m=0.1.
-The probability that a random leaf is a goal is 0.000027.
-By investigating different values of p, we can shift the locations of these goals relative to the paths preferred by the heuristic.
+Following Walsh's [1997] analysis of depth-bounded discrepancy search, we will estimate the number of leaves that each algorithm must examine before finding a goal using empirical measurements over randomly generated trees.
+To provide a leaf cost measure for adaptive probing, we continue the analogy with the constraint satisfaction problems that motivated the model and define the leaf cost to be the number of bad nodes in the path from the root.

-Figure 1 shows the performance of depth-first search (DFS), Korf's [1996] improved version of limited discrepancy search (ILDS), depth-bounded discrepancy search (DDS), and adaptive probing on 2,000 trees.
+Figure 1 shows the performance of depth-first search (DFS), Korf's [1996] improved version of limited discrepancy search (ILDS), depth-bounded discrepancy search (DDS), and adaptive probing on 2,000 trees of depth 100 with m=0.1.
 A heuristic-biased probing algorithm is also shown.
 This algorithm selects the preferred child with the largest probability that would be allowed during adaptive probing.
 Following Walsh, we raise the accuracy of the heuristic as depth increases.
 At the root, p=0.9 which makes the heuristic random, while at the leaves p=0.95 for 75% accuracy.
 ILDS was modified to incorporate this knowledge and take its discrepancies at the top of the tree first.